Allman-PSE-Research-Team/Asunder/docs/reference/development/contributing.rst

 Development Setup
 -----------------

-For a local clone, install the development, documentation, and common optional
+For a local clone, install the development, documentation, and visualization extras.
+Graph backends are core dependencies:
-extras:

 .. code-block:: bash

-   python -m pip install -e ".[dev,docs,graph,viz]"
+   python -m pip install -e ".[dev,docs,viz]"

 Solver-backed workflows require a working Pyomo-compatible solver in the local environment.
 Solver support is not provided through a dedicated project extra;